djleamen/djleamen/README.md

 Experienced in software development, data analysis, and system optimization and committed to collaboration and driving team success.
 A proven history of research, operational improvements, peer mentoring, and delivering impactful projects highlights my adaptability and value in fast-paced, dynamic environments.

-- 🌱 Currently learning: Cybersecurity, NLP, cloud computing
+- 🌱 Currently learning: ML/AI, Cybersecurity, cloud computing
-- 💼 Working on: SUSTAIN, Scrozam!, personal portfolio, class projects
+- 💼 Working on: Client projects, SUSTAIN, Scrozam!, personal portfolio, class projects
 - ⚡ Fun fact: I enjoy listening to music and drumming in my free time 🥁

 ## Connect with Me